-A group of natural and synthetic drugs which cause growth and stimulate the development of male characteristics.
+A group of natural and synthetic drugs that cause growth and stimulate the development of male characteristics.

 An anesthetic drug originally developed as a safer alternative to PCP.
 While it was previously used in the treatment of humans, it is now more commonly used as a sedative for animals.

-Sedatives which include Butalbital and Talbutal, which are less potent than the schedule 2 barbiturates
+Sedatives that include Butalbital and Talbutal, which are less potent than the schedule 2 barbiturates